wind198/use-virtual-scroll-by-milestones/readme.md

 + renderItem: A function that receive an item of data array and return the rendered item
 + itemElementType: The optional property, indicate the element type of the milestone component
 + intersectionOptions: Optional property, you can set the root element and the root margin.
 Root margin should > 300px, larger value will make more item being rendered.

+## Notes
++ Even though allow rendering a large number of items, when the list first rendered, it must render all items to be able to identify the correct size of avatar element to fake the items.
+So you should render initally a part of all items, then add more as user scroll down, the virtual list will handle the added items with ease